thedang2904/thedang2904/README.md

 - 👋 Hi, I’m @thedang2904
 - 👀 I’m interested in Web UI design
-- 🌱 I’m currently learning Software Technology
+- 🌱 I’m currently working with MEAN stack

 <!---
 thedang2904/thedang2904 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.